All Episodes

 And they were killing the Democrats on substance.

-They were nuking everything.
+They were nuking every.

-I mean, what Newt was doing in addition to all this was illustrating and highlighting the corruption of the House speaker at the time, Jim Wright, who affectionately became known as Fort Worthless Jim Wright on this program.
+I mean, what Newt was doing, in addition to all this, was illustrating and highlighting the corruption of the House Speaker at the time, Jim Wright, who affectionately became known as Fort Worthless Jim Wright on this program.

 He once released a book.